peekjef72/httpapi_exporter/README.md

 **examples**:

 1. `/metrics?target=mytarget` scrapes the target `mytarget` without any parameter; It must be fully defined in the exporter configuration files; it has either no authentication or password is not encrypted.
-2. `/metrics?auth_key=<ciphertext>&target=mytarget2` scrapes the target `mytarget2` that is fully defined in the exporter configuration files, and has a password that is encrypted.
+2. `/metrics?auth_key=<cipherkey>&target=mytarget2` scrapes the target `mytarget2` that is fully defined in the exporter configuration files, and has a password that is encrypted and can be decrypted with the cipherkey.
-3. `/metrics?auth_key=<ciphertext>&target=<https://myhost.domain.name:port>&auth_name=<auth_name>` define a dynamic target that is reachable at url `https://myhost.domain.name:port`, using the authentication parameters defined by `<auth_name>` and "default" model, then scrapes it.
+3. `/metrics?auth_key=<cipherkey>&target=<https://myhost.domain.name:port>&auth_name=<auth_name>` define a dynamic target that is reachable at url `https://myhost.domain.name:port`, using the authentication parameters defined by `<auth_name>` and "default" model, then scrapes it.
 This target was not initially defined in the exporter configuration files, and only exists until the exporter is running.
-4. `/metrics?auth_key=<ciphertext>&target=<https://myhost.domain.name:port>&auth_name=<auth_name>&model=mytarget` same than previous example but the dynamic target creation use "mytarget" model instead of default.
+4. `/metrics?auth_key=<cipherkey>&target=<https://myhost.domain.name:port>&auth_name=<auth_name>&model=mytarget` same than previous example but the dynamic target creation use "mytarget" model instead of default.

 ## password encryption